The use of blockchain in logistics can transform the manufacturing and supply chain world. How? Let’s see.

 Logistics is an integral part of the supply chain and transportation management.
 Almost every business out there is backed by logistics.

 According to reports, the logistics industry is likely to reach $15.5 trillion by 2023.
-Although it looks like a lucrative business, many shipping companies are missing out a significant profit due to unnecessary expenses, inefficient practices, and cargo crimes.
+Although it looks like a lucrative business, many shipping companies are missing out on a significant profit due to unnecessary expenses, inefficient practices, and cargo crimes.

 The logistics industry has its own challenges and limitations, and most of them can be addressed using the blockchain technology.